incogiscool/arweave-upload-bundlr/README.md

-This project uses @bundlr-network/client dependancy.
+This project uses @bundlr-network/client dependency.
 Please run npm install to install it.

 To run this project, you must have:
 - NodeJS OR ts-node installed